shaunmitchellve/docai/README.md

 There is also a hook example for saving the same processed results into a table structure that directly matchs the document contents.
 It will use different methodolgies to capture the correct data for a specific example document.

+NOTE: You will need to run ./setup.sh -b first to deploy the program to Cloud Run.
+Once the deployment is complete then you need to copy the Cloud Run endpoint into the environment variable and run ./setup.sh -s

+Also make sure to enable the Cloud Run Service account permissions on the Cloud Build page or you will get permissions errors on your Cloud Build pipeline

 See setup.sh for more pre-conditions and setup paramaters needed.

 The second program (pdfConvert) will take in a PDF document from a Google Cloud Storage bucket  (using a pub/sub subscription on object creation) and convert that PDF